PreMiD/Presences/.github/CONTRIBUTING.md

 # Guidelines

-> If you do **NOT** follow all of the guidelines, a `Presence Verifier` will request the proper changes, or will have to close it under certain circumstances.
+> If you do **NOT** follow the guidelines, a `Presence Verifier` will request the proper changes, or will have to close it under certain circumstances.

 > When you make pull requests about adding or modifying existing Presences, you **MUST** include a screenshot.
-However, modifications to a Presence's `metadata.json` or `tsconfig.json` files do **NOT** require a screenshot. _Your screenshot MUST be directly uploaded to GitHub with the pull request, do **NOT** use third-party image sharing websites._
+However, modifications to a Presence's `metadata.json` or `tsconfig.json` files do **NOT** require a screenshot. _Your screenshot **MUST** be directly uploaded to GitHub with the pull request, do **NOT** use third-party image sharing sites._

 When publishing Presences to this GitHub, we require you to follow a set of guidelines.
 To some, these strict rules may seem harsh.
-However, the implementation of these rulesets will keep our servers from running into any issues.
+However, the implementation of these rulesets will keep us and the users from running into any issues.

 > :x: **Note**: Media key support has been **COMPLETELY REMOVED**.
 If you are a Presence developer that has media key support in any of your Presences (new or old), please remove it.